Yosef Chaim Sonnenfeld: Jerusalem

 and often referred to the Zionists as "evil men and ruffians", claiming that "Hell had entered the Land of Israel with Herzl."
 Sonnenfeld's top diplomat, Dr. Jacob Israël de Haan, endeavored to form an alliance with the Arab nationalist leadership and hoped to reach an agreement that would allow unrestricted Jewish settlement in Arab lands in return for the relinquishment of Jewish political aspirations.
 In June 1924, de Haan was assassinated by the Haganah after having conveyed his proposals to King Hussein and his sons, Faisal and Abdullah.

-Eventually Sonnenfeld founded the Edah HaChareidis along with Rabbi Yitzchok Yerucham Diskin in 1918, to separate from the Zionist-controlled General City Council.
+Eventually Sonnenfeld founded the Edah HaChareidis along with Rabbi Yitzchok Yerucham Diskin in 1918, to separate from the Zionist-controlled Community Council of Jerusalem.
 Sonnenfeld had previously been the de facto chief rabbi of Jerusalem since 1909, after the death of Rabbi Shmuel Salant, but only accepted the official title in 1920, in order to counter the establishment of the Chief Rabbinate by the Zionist movement under British auspices.

-Though Sonnenfeld and Abraham Isaac Kook were vigorous opponents in many areas, especially Zionism, the two had a relationship of mutual respect.

 Sonnenfeld died on February 26, 1932, and was interred on the Mount of Olives in Jerusalem, beside his former teacher Rabbi Avrohom Shag.